rubyruins/reddit-threads-influencer/README.md

 `deactivate`

-### Adding the virtual environment to JuPyter notebook
+### Adding the virtual environment to Jupyter notebook
 `
 Run the following when the environment is activated: